mans2singh/GettingAndCleaningDataProject/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

-#### Data files used from the unzipped UCI data directory
+#### Data
+The data used in the project is available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+Once unzipped it creates a directory **UCI HAR Dataset** with data files under that directory.

-The following data files are used for the project
+The following data files are used in the project files from the unzipped UCI data directory
 * features.txt for variable names
 * activity.txt for activity id to activity name mapping
 * Test data